-Angkor Wat is the most famous ancient temple site in Cambodia, and visiting the ancient Angkorian temples is the reason most visitors come to Cambodia, and to Siem Reap.
-With its five lotus-like towers rising 65 meters into the sky, it is truly a monumental, and awe inspiring sight.
-This UNESCO World Heritage site was at one time the largest pre-industrial city in the world, and is considered one of the ancient wonders of the world.
-Angkor Wat is the crown jewel of any visit to the temples of Angkor.
+Angkor Wat is the most famous ancient temple site in Cambodia.
+Visiting the ancient temples is the reason most visitors come to Siem Reap.
+With its five lotus-like towers rising 65 metres into the sky, it is an awe-inspiring sight.
+This UNESCO World Heritage site was once the largest pre-industrial city in the world.
+It remains one of the world's ancient wonders and is a must-see for any visitor to Cambodia.

 History of Angkor Wat

 The temple ruins are what remains of the ancient Khmer Empire.
 The empire encompassed much of Southeast Asia from the 9th to the 13th century.
 It dominated the area of present day Cambodia, as well as a lot of Thailand, southern Vietnam and Laos.
 At its zenith, more than a million people lived in the capital city at Angkor.